In partnership with

 - School groups which run academies and free schools advertise opportunities through their websites; see TES for a list of groups.

-- Recruitment agencies, such as Hays Education, Eteach, Capita Education Resourcing and FE Jobs, will register NQTs to help find them a permanent, temporary or supply job.
-There are many other agencies, including regional agencies; see the Recruitment and Employment Confederation.
+- Recruitment agencies, such as Hays Education, eTeach, CER and FE Jobs, will register NQTs to help find them a permanent, temporary or supply job.
+There are many other agencies, including regional agencies; see the member directory of the Recruitment and Employment Confederation.

 - Your university careers service or education department may have an online job board.
 Your service will also be able to advise on other local sources of opportunities.

 - Teaching fairs.
 These are held nationwide, often within universities.
 They are attended by local authorities, recruitment agencies, teaching unions and schools.

 - Networking.
 Keep in touch with the schools where you did your practice or worked as a volunteer.

 The teacher recruitment timetable: what to do when

 - Autumn: research recruitment approaches for LAs and attend university recruitment fairs.

 - December/January: LAs advertise pool vacancies and may have closing dates.